-Extended duties on the battlefield and prolonged nature of low intensity conflict have got militaries around the world to rethink their war strategies and the development of combat gear needed to cope with such scenarios.
+Extended duties on the battlefield and the prolonged nature of low-intensity conflict have got militaries around the world to rethink their war strategies and the development of combat gear needed to cope with such scenarios.
 Gone are the days when the only purpose of a soldier’s body armour was to protect against a threat.
-Progressively long operational time has necessitated the development of an armour suit that not only protects soldiers against threats from bullet shots and lethal fragment of shrapnel, but also reduces its adverse effects on their performance and maneuverability over prolonged missions.
+Progressively long operational time has necessitated the development of an armour suit that not only protects soldiers against threats from bullet shots and the lethal fragments of shrapnel but also reduces its adverse effects on their performance and maneuverability over prolonged missions.

 Let’s look at some of the hindrances that crop-up due to prolonged wearing of body armour.

 - The weight of the armour restricts movement, reducing efficiency.